KotBehamot/MusicKeys/README.md

 ## Features
 - `MusicKey` enum with key descriptions (short and long name, major/minor mode)
-- `KeyDescriptionAttribute` for describing each key
+- `MusicKeyDescriptionAttribute` for describing each key
 - Extension methods:
   - `GetShortName()` — returns the short name of the key
   - `GetLongName()` — returns the full name of the key